lupyuen/lupyuen.github.io/src/sbi.md

 Not quite, but close to the Metal!

 We're running our code with [__Apache NuttX Real-Time Operating System__](https://lupyuen.github.io/articles/release) (RTOS).
-NuttX lets us inject our code into its tiny Kernel and boot it easily on our SBC.
+NuttX lets us inject our Test Code into its tiny Kernel and boot it easily on our SBC.

 (Without messing around with the Linux Kernel)